Access our most recent webinar: 'Inheritance Tax & Estate Planning for Portfolio Landlords'. Watch on demand here!

 How Long Does the Mortgage Process Take?

 If everything goes smoothly, you’ll be looking at around 6–8 weeks from application to completion.
-But there are many moving parts, such as valuations, solicitor timelines, and whether you’re in a chain, which can all affect the pace.
+However, timelines can vary depending on:

 What Other Documentation Do I Need to Provide?